 5. Malware

 Malware is any kind of malicious software intended to damage or spy on your device, server, or network in some way.
-There are many types of malware that can harm your Android device or steal your info.
-Viruses, worms, ransomware, adware, and spyware are some of the most common kinds.
+Many types of malware can harm your Android device or steal your info.
+Viruses, worms, ransomware, adware, and spyware are some of the most common.

-One of the scariest things that malware can do to threaten your privacy is to create a backdoor that allows third parties to bypass the security features protecting your software.
+One of the scariest things malware can do to threaten your privacy online is to create a backdoor that allows third parties to bypass the security features protecting your software.

 A backdoor installed by malware could give cybercriminals access to your device system, allowing them to steal your personal data, modify your files, or even control your device remotely.

-There's also the scenario of software that does have a legitimate purpose and was knowingly downloaded by the user, but that also contains privacy-invading features that the user is not aware of.
-This kind of software is sometimes known as grayware.
+Software with a legitimate purpose, knowingly downloaded by the user, can also contain privacy-invading features the user isn’t aware of.
+This kind of software is sometimes known as grayware, and it poses a serious risk to digital privacy.

-One scary example of this is how a group of popular Mac apps was caught stealing and sharing users’ browsing history without their knowledge or consent.
+A real-life example of this occurred when a group of popular Mac apps was caught stealing and sharing users’ private browsing history without their knowledge or consent.

 6. Cloud Storage

-Even if your cloud storage service encrypts your data, its privacy isn’t guaranteed.
-Since they are the ones who encrypted your data, they also hold the keys to unencrypting it.
+Even if your cloud storage service encrypts your data, your privacy online isn’t guaranteed.
+Since the company encrypts your data, it also holds the key to unencrypting it.

 If you look closely at the terms and conditions, most popular cloud storage service providers explicitly reserve the right to share your files and data with authorities if they receive a court order.
 Many of them have also been known to cooperate with the NSA.

-Remember when I talked about government intelligence-sharing?
-If the NSA has the ability to access your data, it's no longer truly private.
+If the NSA has the ability to access it, your data is no longer truly private.

 What Steps Can You Take to Protect Your Online Privacy?

 Many people put a lot of time and effort into beefing up the security measures on their computers but forget to think about mobile devices.
-This is a big mistake that can leave a lot of your most sensitive information vulnerable.
+This is a big mistake that can leave a lot of your most sensitive information vulnerable, jeopardizing your online privacy.

-Think about it: How many of the following ways do you regularly share information or data about yourself with your phone or tablet?
+Ask yourself, in how many of the following ways do you regularly share information or data about yourself with your phone or tablet:

 • Texting